The main Research Links page covers sites with a specific geographical focus, main subscription sites and lots more.

 - Catholic Family History Society.
 Also try the rest of the Catholic History (England and Wales) website.

-- Dictionary of Methodism on Wesley Historical Society website; methodism collections at Brookes Uni include the Society’s library.
-My Methodist History.
+- Dictionary of Methodism on Wesley Historical Society website; Oxford Centre for Methodism and Church History at Brookes University; My Methodist History.

 - Quaker Family History Society.
 The Library of the Religious Society of Friends has an online catalogue.